abtinshahidi/abtinshahidi.github.io/notebooks/week4.md

     """
     R^2 function:

-    What portion of the variablitiy in the data is captured you are using is accurately predicting the observed data.
+    What portion of the variability in the data is captured you are using is accurately predicting the observed data.

-    BEWRARE:
+    BEWARE:
             This is not a measure for being the true model since you can always get a polynomial of order n to fit your n data point perfectly no matter the value of the data points.

-            So you should beware of overfitting data by adding unneccessary parameters into our model.
+            So you should beware of over-fitting data by adding unnecessary parameters into our model.

     INPUT:
-            * measured (list, numpy.array): contains emperical data
+            * measured (list, numpy.array): contains empirical data
             * prediction (list, numpy.array): contains prediction
             from your model.